Atmosera-CoPilot-Dev/copilot-examples/README.md

 * Docker
 * npm

-5. Useful VS Code extensions:
+5. Mermaid VS Code extensions:

-* Markdown Mermaid extension for VS Code [installation](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) - This is to render and view visual architecture-diagrams-as-code in markdown.
+* Markdown Preview Mermaid Support extension for VS Code [installation](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) - This is to render and view visual architecture-diagrams-as-code in markdown.

-56. We will also use Damn Vulnerable Web App for an exercise: https://github.com/digininja/DVWA
+6. We will also use Damn Vulnerable Web App for an exercise: https://github.com/digininja/DVWA

 `git clone https://github.com/digininja/DVWA.git`